James-Randall-14/mit-blogger-application/Brainrot.md

 # What is something you are currently frustrated by?

 If you've met me in person, you'll know that I've got kind of a strange fascination with the Generation Alpha brainrot vocabulary.
-Gen $\alpha$ is entering high school next year, so I think it'd be appropriate if I finally poke through some of my thoughts to figure out how I really feel about it.
+Gen $\alpha$ is entering high school next year, so I think it'd be appropriate if I finally poke through some of my thoughts to figure out how I really feel about this lingo.

 I'm frustrated by brainrot words, but not in the way that you think.